CleverseAcademy/exercises/README.md

-   Participants should try to use basic programming control flows like a `for`-loop and `if` checks as much as possible. `Array.forEach` methods is the only allowed JavaScript's `Array` method in these exercises.
+   Participants should try to use basic programming control flows like a `for`-loop and `if` checks as much as possible. `Array.forEach` method is the only allowed JavaScript's `Array` method in these exercises.

 2. [JavaScript exercises](./js/)